top of page

 This application also included a waiver of the FCC rule requiring the location of a station's main studios within the assigned cities' city limits.
 His proposed station would place the studio/transmitter 2.6 miles south of Decatur.
 He proposed a station with 20,900 watts broadcasting from a tower at 359 feet.
 His station would include a construction cost of $89,010 and a first-year operating cost of $96,000.

-WTVP and Prairie Television Gets New Owners
+WTVP and Prairie Television Get New Owners

-In early April of 1958, William Shellabarger and his other stockholders evidently had had enough of the television business.
-Through contacts with a Chicago advertising agency, Tatham-Laird, one of the media directors, George Bolas assembled a group of investors who would take the TV plunge and purchase Prairie Television Company and WTVP.
+In early April of 1958, William Shellabarger and his other stockholders had had enough of the television business.
+Through contacts with a Chicago advertising agency, Tatham-Laird, one of the media directors, George Bolas, assembled a group of investors who would take the TV plunge and purchase Prairie Television Company and WTVP.

 In early 1958, William Shellabarger and his other stockholders worked out a deal with George Bolas, one of the media directors at an ad agency, Tatham-Laird of Chicago to selling WTVP to Bolas and a number of other investors.
 The group included a couple of board members of one of the clients of the agency, the Cambell Soup Company.
 Gilbert and W.C.
 Swanson were included with other stockholders.
 They were already well known, at least the name was as they were the original owners of the frozen dinner division (Swanson TV dinners) of the soup company.

-After the July meeting to vote on officers of the new Prairie Television Incorporated, WTVP the entire list of officers and stockholders were announced.
+After the July meeting to vote on officers of the new Prairie Television Incorporated, WTVP, the list of officers and stockholders was announced.
 Officers and directors included: George W. Diefenderfer(stockholder); W. Clarke Swanson(of Swanson Frozen Foods, Division-Campbell Soup Company, director); George A. Bolas(media director of Tahan-Laird Incorporated-Chicago-president); Ben K. West(general manager and vice-president); David A. Preston(stockholder).
 Gilbert Swanson(of Swanson Frozen Foods, Division-Campbell Soup Company, stockholder); Robert T. Mahar (member of the Chicago law firm of Osborne, Scheib, Hogan and Mayer, treasurer) W. J. McEdwards (NBC Central Division TV network sales-secretary); Philip Zimmerly (Champaign, Illinois attorney) and Arthur E. Tatham (board chairman, Tatham-Laired Incorporated, director).

 Marty Roberts host of "Marty's Dance Party" on WTVP